suit-wg/architecture/draft-ietf-suit-architecture.md

 there may be a longer supply chain involved to pass software updates from the author all the way to the party that can then finally make a decision to deploy it with IoT devices.

-As a first step in the firmware update process, the firmware consumer needs to be made aware of the availability of a new firmware update by the status tracker.
+As a first step in the firmware update process, the the status tracker client need to be made aware of the availability of a new firmware update by the status tracker server.
 This can be accomplished via polling (client-initiated), push notifications (server-initiated), or more complex mechanisms (such as a hybrid approach):

-- Client-initiated updates take the form of a firmware consumer on a device proactively checking (polling) for updates.
+- Client-initiated updates take the form of a status tracker client proactively checking (polling) for updates.

 - With Server-initiated updates the server-side component of the status tracker learns about a new firmware version and determines what devices qualify for a firmware update.
-Once the relevant devices have been selected the updates are distributed to the firmware consumers on those devices.
-Server-initiated updates are important because they allow timely update of firmware images.
+Once the relevant devices have been selected, the status tracker informs these devices and the firmware consumers obtain those images and manifests.
+Server-initiated updates are important because they allow a quick response time.
 Note that the client-side status tracker needs to be reachable by the server-side component.
-This may require devices to keep reachability information on the server-side up-to-date and to keep state at NATs and stateful packet filtering firewalls alive.
+This may require devices to keep reachability information on the server-side up-to-date and state at NATs and stateful packet filtering firewalls alive.

 - Using a hybrid approach the server-side of the status tracker